How to Steam Tamales Without a Steamer

 If you don’t have a steamer basket then you can use aluminum foil with a heat-proof plate to steam your tamales.

-What you would do is make a full large balls of scrunched up aluminum foil and place them inside your pot to create a layer of aluminum foil.
+What you would do is make a few large balls of scrunched up aluminum foil and place them inside your pot to create a layer of aluminum foil.
 Then take a plate, flip it upside down, and place it on top of the foil balls.
 (You could also use an overturned bowl.)

 Next pour in the water, making sure that it doesn’t touch the plate.
 Then arrange the tamales on the plate, making sure it doesn’t tip over.
 Cover the same with hydrated corn husks or cover the pot with aluminum foil, make a small hole then place the tightly sealed lid on the pot and steam just the same.